Kit.com vs MailerLite 2026 comparison – Kit scores 89/100, MailerLite 78/100, tested on free plans

 Under Sites, MailerLite offers both Landing pages and full Websites — and full website hosting is available even on the free plan.
 This is a significant differentiator: MailerLite can host your entire blog or portfolio, while Kit.com is focused purely on email marketing infrastructure.

-Free plan: 10 landing pages.
-Growing Business and above: unlimited landing pages and websites.
+Free plan: 1 landing page.
+Comfort plan and above: unlimited landing pages and websites.

 Kit.com vs MailerLite forms verdict: MailerLite offers more variety (3 form types + full website hosting).
 Kit.com offers unlimited landing pages even on free, while MailerLite caps at 10 on free.
 If you need a complete website + email tool in one package, MailerLite has an edge here.